 Van Nguyen manages Vietnam projects at UPC Renewables.
-Since June 2018, she has worked on projects through various stages, from development to construction, including Lac Hoa and Hoa Dong.
-Van is currently leading on two 50 Hau.
-Her project control team saved up to 9 million USD during contract negotiation and claim resolution.
+Since Tune 2018, she has worked on projects through various stages, from development to construction, including Lac Hoa and Hoa Dong.
+Van is currently leading on two 50 saved up to 9 million USD during contract negotiation and claim resolution.
 She holds a master's degree in International Project Management from Glasgow Caledonian University, Scotland.
 Her career goal is to promote clean energy and to be part of a team that inspires the Vietnamese people to transition away from coal and thermal energy.